-- Identity and analyze one theme present in the text - Use quotations and paraphrased ideas from the text to support the theme you are following (with proper parenthetical citations). - Be two-full body paragraphs, typed and double-spaced (12 Times New Roman font) - Write two (2) focused paragraphs that start with a strong topic sentence and then continue to analyze the theme throughout the text. - This is not a complete essay, so you do not need to have introduction or conclusion paragraphs. - Four total paragraphs (two for The Alchemist and two for The Princess Bride).
+- Identity and analyze one theme present in the text. - Use quotations and paraphrased ideas from the text to support the theme you are following (with proper parenthetical citations). - Be two-full body paragraphs, typed and double-spaced (12 Times New Roman font) - Write two (2) focused paragraphs that start with a strong topic sentence, and then continue to analyze the theme throughout the paragraphs. - This is not a complete essay, so you do not need to have introduction or conclusion paragraphs.